TheGregTanaka/dotFiles/README.md

 Quick setup
 ```
 # set up key - this should be done manually
+# on mac to set brew linkings
+brew install vim

 # pull down config files
 cd ~